 Fellow, Committee on Social Studies, Harvard University, 2011-2012.

-Visiting Professor, Fletcher School of Law and Diplomacy & Department of History, Tufts University, 2010-2011.
+Visiting Professor, Department of History & The Fletcher School of Law and Diplomacy, Tufts University, 2010-2011.

 Post-Doctoral Fellow, Center for Middle Eastern Studies, Islam in the West Program, Harvard University, 2009-2010.

 Dana, Karam.
 2012.
-"Negotiating Influence: The Economy, Security Apparatus, and the Asad Regime."
-The Syrian Studies Association Bulletin.
-A book review of Bassam Haddad's Business Networks in Syria: The Political Economy of Authoritarian Resilience.
-Vol 17, No 2 (2012)
+“Negotiating Influence: The Economy, State Apparatus, and the Asad Regime.”
+A book review of Bassam Haddad’s Business Networks in Syria: The Political Economy of Authoritarian Resilience.
+Syrian Studies Association Bulletin.
+Vol 17, No 2 (2012): 30-31.